emfcamp/Website/templates/volunteer/info/handbook.md

 | Event Operations | 1000 | Any non-emergencies not covered above |
 | Duty Site Manager | 1010 | Emergencies |

+## Things to recognise

+The following passes identify members of the event organising team (often referred to as "orga"), if in doubt you can ask people carrying them for guidance, and instructions from them should generally be followed.

+TODO: Flesh this out once we know what these things look like.

+- Site Manager pass
+- Team lead pass
+- SIA license
+- Orga wristband (are these considered relevant, or just for food purposes?)

 ## Emergencies & Vulnerable People

 In case of emergency or being informed of vulnerable people (particularly lost